Should we call gun nuts “gun nuts”?

 Back now to my question.
 Are gun nuts REALLY deranged?
-I don’t know.
-Are skinheads or the Taliban deranged?
+Well, are skinheads or the Taliban deranged?
 I rather think they’re just wrong-headed.
 They’re caught up in a toxic ideology.
 They may be somewhat paranoid and aggressive.
-I doubt that they’re paranoid schizophrenic.
+I doubt that most of them are paranoid schizophrenic.
 Is the psychology of political zealotry akin to the psychology of religious extremism?
 Such extremism is different from individual psychosis.
-I bet, though it shares some features.
+I bet, though, it shares some features.

 I’ve heard gun nuts called gundamentalists.
 The name is apt, because to outsiders their obsessive devotion to an unreasonable ideology seems odd and extreme.

 A psychologist friend said that gun obsession is “more likely a mood or anxiety disorder than a thought disorder like schizophrenia.”